MrPicklePinosaur/shrs/docs/content/docs/shell-config/readline.md

 top = false
 +++

-**shrs** comes with it's own readline implemetation that is just as configurable and extensible as the core.
+**shrs** comes with it's own readline implementation that is just as configurable and extensible as the core.

 See the section on Line Configuration for details on all the configuration